The CASPer™ Test

 Applicants applying to the Doctor of Veterinary Medicine (DVM) program at Ross University of Veterinary Medicine have the option to complete an online assessment (CASPer™), to assist with our selection process for 2021.

-CASPer is an online test that assesses non-cognitive skills and interpersonal characteristics important for successful students and graduates of our DVM program and will complement other tools used for applicant screening.
+CASPer is an online test that assesses non-cognitive skills and interpersonal characteristics important for successful students and graduates of our DVM program and will complement other tools used for DVM applicant screening.
 Scores are used as part of holistic file review as one of many pieces of information considered in your application to the Ross Vet DVM program.

-To take CASPer, you will be responsible for securing access to a laptop or desktop computer with webcam and audio capabilities.
+To take the CASPer test, you will be responsible for securing access to a laptop or desktop computer with webcam and audio capabilities.
 You will require the following for both account creation and taking the test:

 - Government-issued photo ID